sergey-rybalkin/StyleCopPlus/README.md

 ## Refactorings

- - Check Parameters - adds null check code for method or constructor parameters.
+ - Check Parameters - adds custom null check code for method or constructor parameters.
  - Create Variable From Invocation - saves result of method or property to local variable.
  - Duplicate Method - creates an exact copy of the method under cursor.
  - Introduce Field - creates and initializes class field from constructor parameter.